-Chaudhary Ajit Singh, the National President of Rashtriya Lok Dal.
-He represented baghpat constituency 6 times in the Lok Sabha and served as a member of Parliament in the 15th Lok Sabha.
+Chaudhary Ajit Singh, represented baghpat constituency 6 times in the Lok Sabha and served as a member of Parliament in the 15th Lok Sabha.
 Born on 12 February, 1939, he is an alumnus of Lucknow University, I.I.T, Kharagpur and the Illinois Institute of Technology (U.S.A).
 He worked for 17 years in the computer software engineer in the emerging IT industry in U.S.A.
 Ch.
 Ajit Singh first entered parliament as a Member of the Rajya Sabha in 1986.

 He led his own faction of Lok Dal (Ajit) in 1987.
 He was President of Janata Party in 1988 and was elected as Secretary-General in 1989 of the Janata Dal, and a Member of Parliament in the 1989 Lok Sabha elections.